Poll: Minnesotans love renewable energy until they don’t

 The latest Thinking Minnesota Poll reveals that Minnesotans love renewable energy sources like wind turbines and solar panels.
 Unfortunately, the poll also demonstrated there is a wide gap between what Minnesotans believe about renewable energy sources and their knowledge of the true costs involved.

-The poll conducted between August 30 and September 2 found that once the public learns the real costs of renewable energy sources, their support for these sources diminishes drastically.
-That’s because in order to achieve the results promised by lofty sounding proposals such as Tim Walz’s “Green New Deal,” Minnesotans would have to sacrifice their money, their values, their land and most importantly, their comfort knowing we won’t experience blackouts in the middle of a polar vortex.
+The poll conducted between Aug.
+30 and Sept.
+2 found that once the public learns the real costs of renewable energy sources, their support for these sources diminishes drastically.
+That’s because in order to achieve the results promised by lofty sounding proposals like Gov. Tim Walz’s “Green New Deal,” Minnesotans would have to sacrifice their money, their values, their land and most importantly, their comfort knowing we won’t experience blackouts in the middle of a polar vortex.

 Minnesotans don’t understand the environmental benefits of nuclear energy

 The poll began by asking respondents to rank the environmental impacts of different energy sources.
-Their answers provided a clue about the disconnect between people’s beliefs about energy and the actual facts.
-While Minnesotans gave high marks to both solar (67%) and wind (59%), only 21% of respondents rated nuclear energy as very good for the environment, ranking it just ahead of coal.
+Their answers provided a clue to the disconnect between people’s beliefs about energy and the actual facts.
+While Minnesotans gave high marks to both solar (67 percent) and wind (59 percent), only 21 percent of respondents rated nuclear energy as very good for the environment, ranking it just ahead of coal.

 In fact, nuclear energy is the cleanest source of energy for the environment, emitting zero emissions and using far fewer raw materials than other energy sources.
 Concerns about spent nuclear fuel storage apparently cloud our collective judgment on the safety and environmental benefits of nuclear power.